canonical/platform-engineering-docs/how-to/onboarding/submit-a-pr-tied-to-jira.rst

 Create your PR
 ~~~~~~~~~~~~~~

-Once you are ready to create a pull request, we can push our branch upstream.
+Once you are ready to create a pull request, push the branch upstream.
 This should
-be done by setting the upstream target to be titled the same as our local branch
+be done by setting the upstream target to be titled the same as the local branch
-(for our example, ``feat/ISD-5678``).
+(in this example, ``feat/ISD-5678``).

-Once this has been done, we can create a pull request to compare this remote branch to main.
+Once this has been done, create a pull request to compare this remote branch to main.

 If the repository is public, consider renaming the PR title to explain your issue clearly.
 For
 those external to Canonical, the Jira identifiers mean nothing!